threegoeseasy/to-do-demo-react-native/README.md

 Simple react native to do app.

 To run in developing mode simply run:
-1. "yarn install" or "nmp install"
+1. "yarn install" or "npm install"
 2. "expo start"